-- 1. To design a system, component, or process to meet desired needs in machine systems, processing systems, and natural resources and environmental systems problem incorporating the necessary engineering, biological, and/or biosystems information.
-(ABET 1 and 2) - 2.
-To use techniques, skills, and modern engineering tools necessary for engineering project to accomplish objective 1.
-(ABET 6 &7) - 3.
-To develop written, oral, and graphical methods necessary to communicate the work done in a manner appropriate to the audience.
-(ABET 3) - 4.
-To consider engineering standards, multiple realistic constrains, environmental, safety factors (as applicable) in the design.
-(ABET 4) - 5.
-To work in a team setting to accomplish the capstone design project.
-(ABET 5)
+- 1) To design a system, component, or process to meet desired needs in machine systems, processing systems, and natural resources and environmental systems, problems incorporating the necessary engineering, biological, and/or biosystems information.
+(ABET 1 and 2) [A, student learning outcomes (SLO) 1 & 2 (Table 1)]. - 2) To use techniques, skills, and modern engineering tools necessary for engineering project to accomplish objective 1.
+(ABET 6 &7) [A, SLO 6 and C, SLO 7 (Table 1)]. - 3) To develop written, oral, and graphical methods necessary to communicate the work done in a manner appropriate to the audience.
+(ABET 3) [B, SLO 3 (Table 1)]. - 4) To consider engineering standards, multiple realistic constraints, and environmental and safety factors (as applicable) in the design.
+(ABET 4) [C, SLO 4 (Table 1)]. - 5) To work in a team setting to accomplish the capstone design project.
+(ABET 5) [B, SLO 5 (Table 1)].